 - IP addresses

 - Machine names

-- DNS information

-- NTP information for the rack
+- DNS and NTP information

-The following options are available from the OEDA drop-down Menu:
+The following options are available in the Options drop-down menu:

 - About: View version information for OEDA. - New: Start a new configuration. - Import: Import an existing configuration file.
-The file format is XML. - Command Console: Opens a command console for the OEDA command-line interface (OEDACLI). - Save: Save the current configuration to an XML file. - Diagnostics: Creates a ZIP file that can be used to troubleshoot and diagnose issues with the OEDA Web interface. - Preferences: Specify your preferences for how the Web interface behaves. - Validate: Check the current configuration for completeness and correctness. - Checklp: Checks the IP addresses. - Installation Template: Generates the Installation Template report, which summarizes the current configuration. - Help: Describes the options and controls provided in the OEDA Web interface.
+The file format is XML. - Save: Save the current configuration to an XML file. - Diagnostics: Creates a ZIP file that can be used to troubleshoot and diagnose issues with the OEDA Web interface. - Preferences: Specify your preferences for how the Web interface behaves. - Validate (OEDA Step 1): Check the current configuration for completeness and correctness. - Checklp: Checks the IP addresses. - Installation Template: Generates the Installation Template report, which summarizes the current configuration. - OEDA Keyboard Shortcut Keys: Describes keyboard shortcuts for navigating the OEDA Web interface.